 “Can we do this somewhere with solider ground?”
 I said as Melodi put her sword to my neck, concluding the duel.

 “You must be tired, Papa.”
-She clanked her sword into her scabbard and tousled her dark hair.
+She clanked her sword into her scabbard and tousled her inky hair.
 “Hope you’ll do better tomorrow.”
 Her disappointed sigh sealed my humiliation.

 Minutes later, I was scrubbing my boots at the lakeside.

 “What the hell kind of girl did you raise?”
 I asked.